ikebana-ui/ikebana/readme.md

 ## Contributing

 You are welcome to contribute components to Ikebana.
-Please read the (Contributing)[https://github.com/ikebana-ui/ikebana/wiki/Contributing] wiki for a detailed walkthrough.
+Please read the [Contributing](https://github.com/ikebana-ui/ikebana/wiki/Contributing) wiki for more details.

 ## License